Information for employers

 Course Requirements

-• have you talked to the nominated Registered Training Organisation about your role in monitoring and supporting your apprentice or trainee?
+• have you talked to the Nominated Training Organisation (NTO) about your role in monitoring and supporting your apprentice or trainee?

 • have you all agreed to the Training Plan?

-• discuss with your apprentice or trainee how their course of study will be assessed by the Registered Training Organisation, whether in the classroom or in your workplace.
+• discuss with your apprentice or trainee how their course of study will be assessed by the training organisation, whether in the classroom or in your workplace.

 Our services include: